sseneni/jekyll-theme-massively/about.md

 ---
 layout: page
-title: Jekyll Theme - About - Massively
+title: Convergence Project - About - Parabola
 description: When building a website it's helpful to see what the focus of your site is.
 This page is an example of how to show a website's focus.
 sitemap:
     priority: 0.7